 ✅ Top Questions to Ask Yourself Before Developing an eCommerce Site

 Before starting the development of your eCommerce platform, it’s reasonable to make sure that you fully understand what, where, and to whom you’ll offer your products.

 So why don’t we go through the main aspects of these parts of eCommerce to highlight what’s really worth attention.

 First things first, to sell something you should be sure that people are ready to buy your “something”.

 How do you know that there’s a demand for your product?

-Most likely, it’s demanded since it solves a problem.
-Thus, to have high sales and conversion rate online, you should know what problem you solve with your product.
+Most likely, it’s demanded because it solves a certain problem.
+Thus, to have high sales and a good conversion rate online, you should know what problem you are solving with your product.